sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

   }
 }
 ```
 Save the ID returned (`"VXNlcjoyNQ=="` in the above example response) from this query.
 You'll need this ID to be passed to several of the APIs later on in this document.
-We'll refer to this value throughout this document as NamespaceID.
+We'll refer to this value throughout this document as `NamespaceID`.

 ### 2. Create the Batch Change Object

 Next, create an empty batch change in the namespace.
 We'll add the spec file in the next step.
 Pass the `NamespaceID` returned from the previous step along with a display name.
-We'll choose **test-from-api** for `$name`
+We'll choose `test-from-api` for `$name`.
 ```python
 mutation CreateEmptyBatchChange($NamespaceID: ID!, $name: String!) {
   createEmptyBatchChange(namespace: $NamespaceID, name: $name) {